 - I feel that’s what Jesus did.
 I see nothing wrong with it.
 Many religious and spiritual conversations happen at bars naturally.
 A Christian perspective in an otherwise dark place is appropriate as long as unhealthy behaviors do not seep into the evangelist’s own life.

 - No, with a “but.”
 Jesus went to where the sinners are, yet did not participate in their sin.
-We need to be extremely cautious in evangelizing in settings that can cause us to stumble.
+We need to be extremely cautious in settings for evangelism that can cause us to stumble.
 For instance, I would never have someone that struggles with the addiction of alcohol go to a bar to share the Gospel, for fear they would fall into temptation.
 Yet, I feel someone else could possibly minister in that environment under the right circumstances.
 Nevertheless, caution should be used whenever we place ourselves in those types of situations.